Checklists

 - Observe entrances, exits, gates, windows, fences, loading docks, and smoking areas.

-- Watch how doors behave in practice, including latch timing, hold-open time, and challenge behavior.
+- Watch door behavior, including latch timing, hold-open time, and relock behavior.

-- Observe staff routines for opening, lunch, shift change, closing, cleaning, and deliveries.
+- Observe routines for opening, lunch, shift change, cleaning, deliveries, and closing.

-- Capture visual identity markers such as clothing style, lanyards, ID cards, and contractor branding.
+- Capture visual identity markers such as clothing style, lanyards, badges, and contractor branding.

 Operational Checklist